ILIAS-eLearning/ILIAS/tests/README.md

 describes that class should only have one reason to change.
 This principe is also really good for unit tests because if a test can break for more than one reason.
 It's the best to split the test in multiple cases.
 "When a focused unit test breaks, it's usually obvious why."
-[1, Location 1680]
+[1, Chap.
+5]

 <a name="repeatable"></a>
 #### Repeatable